martinsander00/branch-predictor/README.md

 To run each specific algorithm, you will need to input this cmds in your terminal:

--s stands for the amount of PC bits used for indexing -bp stands for and int number between 0 and 3 denoting the predictor you want to utilize -gh stands for the global history size
+-s stands for the amount of PC bits used for indexing<br/>
+-bp stands for and int number between 0 and 3 denoting the predictor you want to utilize<br/>
+-gh stands for the global history size<br/>
--lh stands for the local history size
+-lh stands for the local history size<br/>

 ### **Bimodal**:
 python branch_predictor.py --bp 0 -s 8